Awale-Abdi/Anthromadness_ANA_post/README.md

 Based on the analysis:

-- Validate exploratory coordinate-based models using formal population-genetic methods where appropriate.
+- Validate exploratory coordinate-based models using formal population-genetic methods and raw genotype data.
 - Test alternative reference populations to evaluate model sensitivity.
 - Incorporate newly published ancient-DNA samples as they become available.
 - Compare PCA-based simulations with independent genetic and archaeological evidence.